 USGenWeb Project – This comprehensive site provides links to all the state genealogy Web sites which, in turn, provide gateways to the counties.
 They also sponsor Special Archiving Projects that include putting all U.S. census data online; Tombstone Transcription Project; tracking single lineage; and genealogy for children.
 In addition, there is an excellent guide to doing genealogy research that also includes such information as caring for old documents; repairing old books; preserving old photographs; and publishing your results.

 UVA Library: Genealogical Resources – A genealogical guide by the University at Virginia, revised and updated to include not only the most recent genealogical materials in print acquired by the University Library, but also to include important online sources from the plethora of genealogical materials now available through the Internet.
-Some new features are sections for Maps, Genealogical Societies, Genealogical Software sites, Web Resources, and links to useful Library Resources.
 In addition, I have introduced a new section with Help for Beginning Genealogists, pointing out a few useful sources that will help them start out correctly.

 WorldGenWeb Project – This online resource for international genealogists “is a non-profit, volunteer based organization dedicated to providing genealogical and historical records and resources for world-wide access.”
 Divided into eleven world regions, it is searchable by countries, provinces, states, and other administrative divisions.